Dharug

 The Dharug or Darug people, are a nation of Aboriginal Australian clans, who share ties of kinship, country and culture.
 In pre-colonial times, they lived as hunters in the region of current day Sydney.
 The Darug speak one of two dialects of the Dharug language related to their coastal or inland groups.
 There was armed conflict between the Dharug and the English settlers in the first half of the 19th century.
 Controversy over land rights, deference to culture and official return of Dharug artifacts, such as the skull of the warrior Pemulwuy, were a main cause of such conflict.

 Dharug country

 Dharug country covers an area of approximately 6,000 km^{2} (2,300 square miles).
+To the east it extends to the sea, including the Gadigal country as the dominant clan.
 In the north, it reaches the Hawkesbury River and its mouth at Broken Bay, creating a border with the Awabakal.
 To the northwest, the Dharug country extends to the town of Mount Victoria in the Blue Mountains meeting the Darkinjung.
 To the west, Wiradjuri country begins at the eastern fringe of the Blue Mountains.
 To the southwest, in the Southern Highlands, is the border with Gandangara country.
 In the southeast, in the Illawarra area is the border with the traditional Tharawal lands.
 The Dharug traditional country includes the areas around Campbelltown, Liverpool, Camden, Penrith and Windsor.